dotnet/csharpstandard/standard/classes.md

 >
 > *end example*

-Although the backing field is hidden, that field may have field-targeted attributes applied directly to it via the automatically implemented property's *property_declaration* ([§14.7.1](classes.md#1471-general)).
+Although the backing field is hidden, that field may have field-targeted attributes applied directly to it via the automatically implemented property’s *property_declaration* ([§14.7.1](classes.md#1471-general)).

 > *Example*: The following code
 >